AVCD: Mitigating Hallucinations in Audio-Visual Large Language Models through Contrastive Decoding: Further Discussions

 \subsection{Impacts of masking ratios}

 We investigate the impact of the masking ratio $P$ in our attentive masking strategy, which determines the proportion of high-attention tokens to be masked.
-As shown in~\Tref{tab:app:masking_percent}, we experiment with masking ratios of 25\%, 50\%, 75\%, and 100\% (i.e., full masking).
+As shown in~\Tref{tab:app:masking_percent}, we experiment with masking ratios of 25\%, 50\%, 75\%, and 100\% (i.e., full masking) and evaluate performance on the AVHBench validation set.
 Among these, a 50\% masking ratio yields the highest accuracy.
 When the ratio is too low (e.g., 25\%), the contrast with the original model output is insufficient, limiting the effectiveness of contrastive decoding.
 Conversely, overly high masking ratios (75\% or 100\%) cause large deviations from the original logits, leading to greater error in the logarithmic approximation (see~\Sref{app.A.1}) and thus degraded performance.